The Contemporary African Art Collection

-The Contemporary African Art Collection (CAAC) is a private collection created in 1989 by Jean Pigozzi, an Italian businessman.
-As of May 2022, the collection was based in Geneva, Switzerland, but it "does not have a permanent exhibition venue".

-after his encounter with French independent curator, André Magnin.
+The Contemporary African Art Collection (CAAC) is a private collection created in 1989 by Jean Pigozzi, an Italian businessman, after his encounter with French independent curator, André Magnin.
 Magnin specializes in art from non-Western cultures, and especially sub-Saharan art.
 The CAAC came into being at a time when non-Western contemporary art was largely ignored on the international scene.
 It was founded shortly after the seminal exhibition The Magicians of the Earth at the Pompidou Center in Paris, curated by Jean-Huber Martin.
 It was the first truly international exhibition where contemporary works from all over the world were shown on an equal footing.
+As of May 2022, the collection was based in Geneva, Switzerland, but it "does not have a permanent exhibition venue".